 The Circulating Tumor Cell Initiative's goal is to transform the CTC-Chip into a robust technology that will allow detailed studies across multiple different types of cancer.

-The Center for Computational Discovery (CCD) uses computational, bioinformatic, and statistical approaches to analyze complex biological datasets for basic discovery, translational, and clinical research.
+The Center for Cancer Systems Discovery uses computational, bioinformatic, and statistical approaches to analyze complex biological datasets for basic discovery, translational, and clinical research.

 Beagle is a human-centered database designed as a tool for biological discovery and exploration.